 HOW TO USE ALOE VERA

 Aloe vera is commonly applied or consumed via a topical ointment, tonic, or supplement.
 But which form is best for the condition being treated?
 Follow these general guidelines.

 Apply aloe vera gel/topical ointment directly onto skin for:

 Drink aloe vera juice according to your doctor’s instructions for:

 Aloe vera juice should be refrigerated immediately after purchasing to ensure a long shelf life.

-Aloe vera supplements can often be used in place of the juice for most of the benefits mentioned above (except for hydration).
+Aloe vera supplements often can be used in place of the juice for most of the benefits mentioned above (except for hydration).
 Follow the manufacturer’s instructions or consult your doctor.

-Over the last few years, aloe vera has gained popularity as an active ingredient in all-natural tooth gels to cleanse your teeth and gums, and fight cavities.
+Over the last few years, aloe vera has gained popularity as an active ingredient in all-natural tooth gels to cleanse your teeth and gums and to fight cavities.
 In fact, researchers have found that some varieties of aloe vera tooth gel can be just as effective as commercial toothpaste at fighting germs found in your mouth.
 Not all aloe vera tooth gels are made equally, though.
 According to the Academy of General Dentistry, a stabilized form of aloe vera gel must be used in order for it to be effective.
 Look for a seal of quality by the International Aloe Science Council on any dental products containing aloe vera.